-If you’re in goal-setting mode this summer for your upcoming year, see our Top 5 Tips for Planning Your New Fiscal Year.
+If you’re in goal-setting mode for the upcoming year, see our Top 5 Tips for Planning Your New Fiscal Year.

 And, if any of those goals include spending more time and energy on creating winning grant proposals, we’ve compiled a list of resources to help with seeing the big picture of your organization, and finding the data out there that supports that the work your organization is doing is worth it (what you already know!).